“Wine is supposed to be delicious,” says long-time retailer Wally Plahutnik. So why do we have such trouble finding delicious wine?

 I know Rich from the Critic’s Challenge, where he is the assistant director to Robert Whitley and works with Robert on three other events.
 Rich also runs the Monterrey and Toast of the Coast competitions, as well as the San Diego County Fair home wine contest (which may be the most difficult kind of event to run).

 We discussed how wine competitions work, something that doesn’t get enough attention in the wine world; what medals mean and how they are awarded; and how to tell if a particular competition’s results are relevant to you as a consumer.
 We also talked about the controversy surrounding competitions – are the results accurate or completely random.

-Click here to download or stream the podcast, which is about 19 1/2 minutes long and takes up almost 19 megabytes.
+Click here to download or stream the podcast, which is about 13 1/2 minutes long and takes up 13 megabytes.
 The sound quality is good, though there are a couple of spots where it fades in and out and Skype wasn’t up to its usual standards (had to record the podcast a second time, in fact).